Master of Occupational Therapy

 The Master of Occupational Therapy program at the TTUHSC School of Health Professions

 is offered on the Lubbock campus.
-The program is fully accredited by the Accreditation
+The program has been granted a status of Accreditation-Inactive

 (ACOTE) of the American Occupational Therapy Association (AOTA) .